Trains in Germany

 Paris is one of the most visited European cities, and has countless attractions.
 Therefore, any visitor to Paris needs to be able to make the best of the opportunity and see as much of the city as possible.
 Getting around Paris is easiest via the city's intricate public transport system, the RATP.
 The city's public transport comprises of buses, the metro, RER lines, and Commuter Rails, though the metro is by far the most efficient mode of transportation in Paris.
 It operates from Monday to Sunday and has a total of 380 stations, allowing easy access to all Paris has to offer.
 The bus system in Paris is fantastic as well, as you can actually see the city while you ride and get accustomed to its layout.
 With 58 lines, Paris' bus services can take you anywhere in the city at a reasonable rate.
 Maps indicating bus routes are available at bus stations, as well as at the Metro stations.
 Buses generally function from 6:30 a.m. up to 8:30 p.m., with a few extending their services till after midnight.
 The RER lines and Commuter Rails are like the metro only with fewer dedicated lines.
 These are more useful for short journeys through the city center.

-The information above was last checked on 9/25/21.
-Remember to review the latest COVID-19 travel safety regulations for your bus to Paris from Barcelona as this information can change.
+The above information was last checked on 1/19/22.
+Remember to check the latest COVID-19 travel safety regulations for your bus to Paris from Barcelona closer to your date of departure here

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/25/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus to Barcelona from Paris closer to your date of departure here here.
+Last checked on 1/20/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Barcelona from Paris.

-There are a few bus stations in Barcelona to start your route from including Barcelona, Estació d'Autobusos Nord, Barcelona, Aeropuerto Josep Tarradellas-El Prat (T1) and Barcelona, Estación de Autobuses de Barcelona/Sants.
-In Paris you have a few bus station options to choose from for your arrival including Paris, Quai de Bercy (Bercy Seine), Paris, Pl.
-Du Panthéon and Paris, Paris (Bercy Seine).
+When departing from Barcelona, you have various bus station options to start your trip from including Barcelona, Estació d'Autobusos Nord, Barcelona, Aeropuerto Josep Tarradellas-El Prat (T1) and Barcelona, Estación de Autobuses de Barcelona/Sants.
+When arriving in Paris, you can end your journey in bus stations like Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, La Défense.

-Omio customers traveling this route depart most frequently from Barcelona Sants and arrive in Paris, Quai de Bercy (Bercy Seine).
+Omio customers book a bus from Barcelona Sants to Paris, Quai de Bercy (Bercy Seine) most frequently for this route.

 Here are some other resources that might have the information you need